apimento/shopifyFrontEndDevChallenge/README.md

 after mapping through all the available images form the API.

-#### Experience ####
-Throughout the process, I used Postman to check my API calls.
-I used Axios to make HTTP Requests

-#### Icebox ####
+### Icebox ###

 Image Sharing + across social media platforms

 Back-End:
+1. Users profiles :
-Implement authentication and authorisation
+- Implement authentication and authorisation
-Users profiles :
-Create User profile pages (cutomizable?)
+- Create User profile pages (cutomizable?)
-Save user's likes to profile
+- Save user's likes to profile
-Comments for each photo :
+2. Comments for each photo :
-Save comments to photos, and users to comments
+- Save comments to photos, and users to comments